Voice Canvas - AI Art Director - XeLseD

 console.log("OpenAI API Key decoded.");

-Logs a message to the browser console confirming the API key was successfully decoded
+Logs a confirmation message to the browser console so you can verify the decoding step ran

 setup()